A new book is redefining what it means to be single and child-free in your 40s

 (via the Washington Post)

-Join our community of like-minded travellers all around the world…
+Join our community of like-minded travellers of a similar age and life stage all around the world

 Explore the wild frontiers of Oman